News in the Diabetes World

 Fiasp is a new fast acting insulin from Novo-Nordisk.
 It can be taken 15 minutes prior to the meal or up to 20 minutes into the meal.
 Fiasp has added vitamin D3 (Niacinamide) which speeds up the insulin absorption compared to other fast acting insulins.
 Fiasp hits the bloodstream in 3 minutes.
 Fast acting insulin is taken prior to meals to prevent blood sugar spikes related to carbohydrates eaten in that meal.
 Fiasp is available in a 10ml vial or a flex pen.
 Check to see if your insurance covers this new insulin prior to starting.

-Inojex offers a, “state of the art system that virtually alleviates the pain of injections for children and adults with diabetes.”
-It is needle-free and uses a spring to deliver the insulin or other liquid medication in a fine stream through a tiny whole into the fat directly beneath the skin.
+Inojex offers a state of the art system that virtually alleviates the pain of injections for children and adults with diabetes.
+It is needle-free and uses a spring to deliver the insulin.
+The liquid medication enters through a tiny hole as a fine stream, directly beneath the skin, into the fat .
 It is FDA approved.
-Using Inojex can reduce “the fear of needles.”
-It is easy to use, compact, convenient, quick, comes with a full life-time replacement warranty and eliminates the risk of needle stick injuries and the ability of cross-contamination.
-“Inolife injectors are reusable but uses disposable ampoules and accessories.”
+Using Inojex can reduce “the fear of needles”.
+It is easy to use, compact, convenient, quick, comes with a full life-time replacement warranty.
+It also eliminates the risk of needle stick injuries and the ability of cross-contamination.
+“Inolife injectors are reusable but uses disposable ampoules and accessories”.
 Having a needle-free insulin delivery system may increase compliance as well as safety.
 It also eliminates the need for a sharps container and proper needle disposal since there are no needles.

 This is just a small sampling of what is new for people with diabetes.
 Talk to your health care provider to see which services, systems or products may benefit you and your diabetes control.
 Keep learning what is available to help you live better with diabetes.